mitotic/slidoc/README.md

 incremental display of lists and fragments in slideshows using [Pandoc syntax](http://pandoc.org/README.html#incremental-lists).

-> - Block quoted lists (like this) are displayed incrementally.
+> - Block quoted lists with bullets `"> -"` are displayed incrementally.

 > - Use the *Down* arrow to display incremental elements.